apache/inlong-website/docs/quick_start/offline_data_sync/quartz_example.md

 After selecting "offline" for [Sync Type], you can configure the [Scheduling Rules] for offline tasks.
 Scheduling Rules include two parts: [Scheduling Engine] and [Scheduling Type].

 #### Scheduling Engine
 Apache InLong provide several scheduling engines for users to choose from, Quartz is a build-in schedule engine in Apache InLong.
-Here we use quartz to handle tasks
+Here we use quartz to handle tasks.

 ![Schedule Engine Type](img/pulsar_mysql/quartz/schedule_engine_type.png)